bozonx/squidlet/doc/squidletctl.md

         someParam: 1

-## Start x86 or raspberry pi host
+## Start x86/arm/raspberry pi host on nodejs

 ### Start production host

     squidletctl start
+      --prod=true
-      [--machine=x86 | rpi]
+      [--machine=x86 | arm | rpi]
-      [--prod=true]
       [--work-dir]
       [--name]
-      [--io-server=localhost:8889]
-      ???[--ioset=ws:[host]:[port]]
-      ???[--ioset-props={..jsonProps}]
       ./groupOrHostConfig.yaml

+### Start development host

+    squidletctl start
+      [--machine=x86 | arm | rpi]
+      [--work-dir]
+      [--name]
+      [--ioset=localhost:8889]
+      ./groupOrHostConfig.yaml

 ### Parameters

-* --machine can be x86 or rpi.
-It means which machine is used.
-  It tries recognize it if this argument isn't set
+* --machine can be x86, arm or rpi.
+It tries recognize it automatically if this argument isn't set
-* --prod=true - if set then production version will be used instead development if isn't set
+* --prod=true - if set production version will be used instead.
+Development if isn't set.
 * --work-dir - set working dir for host where envset, data and tmp dirs will be placed.
-  By default it is upder $SQUIDLET_ROOT dir
+  By default it is under $SQUIDLET_ROOT dir
-* SQUIDLET_ROOT is an env variable points to root where hosts' files and builds are placed
 * --name uses only if group config is specified and selects a host config from group config
-* --io-server=localhost:8889 - if set io server mode will be used.
-Local access to io will be blocked. only remote access is allowed.
-Host is required.
-Port is optional - default will be used.
-* ???--ioset - specify ioSet which will be used.
-Also you can specify host and port optionally
-* ???--ioset-props - other ioSet props which will be passed to specified ioSet.
-  These props will replace props in host config
+* --ioset=localhost:8889 - connect to ioSet of remote host.
+You should allow it in this host
 * ./groupOrHostConfig.yaml - it is path to host config yaml file of group config.
   If group config is specified you should specify a host name (--name argument) instead the first host will be taken.

+### Environment variables

+* SQUIDLET_ROOT is an env variable points to root where hosts' files and builds are placed

 ## Listen logs of remote host